-To improve health and save lives through the promotion of organ, eye, and tissue donation.
+To save lives and improve health through the promotion of organ, eye, and tissue donation.

 In 1975, responding to medical advances in transplantation, local healthcare professionals formed Oregon Donor Program by bringing together organ, eye, and tissue procurement agencies to collaboratively increase the local donor pool.
 For thirty eight years, Oregon Donor Program has successfully advocated for improved donation laws, developed educational programs, and conducted awareness campaigns to enlist the help of organizations, clubs, faith groups and businesses.

 In 2007, Oregon Donor Program changed its name to Donate Life Northwest, reflecting the organization’s commitment to educate people in Oregon and SW Washington about the importance and impact of organ, eye and tissue donation and to increase the number of people signed up on the Oregon and Washington donor registries.